 Congratulations on being accepted to your program at Indiana University!

 We strongly recommend that you attend one of our workshops in your first year of graduate study at IU.
-One of the comments we hear regularly from the students we work with is, “I wish I had known about this two years ago.”
+One of the comments we hear regularly from students we work with is, “I wish I had known about this two years ago.”
 Because deadlines for funding opportunities can be 8 to 12 months before the funding is disbursed, the earlier you know about opportunities, the better prepared you’ll be to write competitive proposals.
 And there’s nothing worse than finding out about the perfect fellowship two weeks after the deadline.
-Our workshops–particularly our Orientation sessions at the beginning of fall semester, and the Database workshops–will give you the resources you’ll need to take advantage of the many funding possibilities IU grad students are eligible for.
+Our workshops–particularly our Orientation sessions at the beginning of fall semester, and the Database workshops–will give you the resources you’ll need to take advantage of the many funding possibilities open to IU grad students.

 Once you are enrolled, you will be able to access the funding databases on our web page, and we’ll be happy to help you with database searches, as well.